bzw133/SHAARP.ml/docs/input.md

 -  In the case where certain components of the SHG tensor is known, click `analytical dij` and manually enter the known components.
 In this case, the partial analytical expression only involves the unknown symbolic components.

 !!! note
-Note: Running SHG simulation with unknown SHG tensors and thicknesses causes the program to stall.
+	Running SHG simulation with unknown SHG tensors and thicknesses causes the program to stall.
 In this case, quit the kernel and start over again.

 #### Material Properties Preset Values